vuestorefront/vue-storefront/src/themes/icmaa-imp/assets/flags/README.md

 Because it seemed pretty complicated to implement [`svg-sprite-loader`](https://github.com/kisenka/svg-sprite-loader) into our webpack config, I decided to just use [`svg-sprite`](https://github.com/jkphl/svg-sprite) with a custom script to generate our language sprites.

-To enable sprites you need to set the `config.useCountryFlagSprites` value in your configs to `true`.
+To enable sprites you need to set the `config.icmaa.useCountryFlagSprites` value in your configs to `true`.
 By default it is using the single file SVG language icons.

 ### Build sprites